 The safety of Mexico City’s Centro Historico (Historic Downtown) is debated.
 Most locals advise staying away from Centro after dark, especially alleyways and the neighborhoods of Merced and Tepito.
 However, this area is fantastic to visit during the day—you'll find many of Mexico City's coolest places to visit here.

 When it comes to safety, no one understands the situation like the people who live there.
 So benefit from local advice!
-Our trip planners provided these safety tips:
+Locals provided these safety tips:

 Like any city, Mexico City has its fair share of pickpockets and common scams, especially in crowded areas like the metro.
-Don't miss out on local advice—our trip planners tell us that these are some of the more common scams in CDMX:
+Don't miss out on local advice—locals tell us that these are some of the more common scams in CDMX:

 Although rare, Mexico City sometimes experiences kidnappings.
 Rest assured, Mexico City takes safety seriously—the city has an incredibly high police-to-civilian ratio at 1:100, helped by 11,000 security cameras around the city itself.

 Some scams are geared specifically toward solo travelers.